 Trinity's first defining project - A tridisciplinary pylon

-In a partnership with Egmont Højskolen, Dansk Handicapforbund and Odense University hospital, we will use the RoboTrainer-One technology to assist with enabling strength training, and Augmented Gravity to enable and improve daily sports and fun activities for young adults inflicted with CP.
+In a partnership with Egmont Højskolen, Dansk Handicapforbund and Odense University hospital, we use the RoboTrainer-One technology to assist with enabling strength training, and Augmented Gravity to enable and improve daily sports and fun activities for young adults inflicted with CP.

 Trinity's first external project